simonox/solartunes/README.md

 ## 🎯 Motion Detection Playback Configuration

-The idea behing motion detection is, that SolarTunes plays a *selected* track if a motion is detected.
+SolarTunes plays a *selected* track if a motion is detected.
 If there is already a track playing, it will not interrupt the playback, but create a log entry.
 Selectd tracks should survive a re-boot of the system.
+So a configuration file is stored next to your Tracks in the `~/Music` directory.

 SolarTunes automatically saves your motion detection settings to `~/Music/autoplay.conf`.
 When the app starts, it will: